It4innovations/shiny-bpg/README.md

 * if the application will be single or multi page,
 * etc.

-You can create the mockup desing by hand on the paper, use some of the graphical softwares (designers), or implement basic UI straight into Shiny (if you are familiar with Shiny).
-If you have no experiences with creating mockup design (the application at all), we recommend you to use some of the existing designers.
+You can create the mock-up desing by hand on the paper, use some of the graphical softwares (designers), or implement basic UI straight into Shiny (if you are familiar with Shiny).
+If you have no experiences with creating mock-up design (the application at all), we recommend you to use some of the existing designers.
 You can find plenty of them on the internet.
+Just search, e.g., for "applications mock-up designer".
 They help you imagine how the inputs look like, help you create (responsive) layouts, and so on.
-If you are used to create some mockups, drawing desing by hand could be the fastest way, but not representative for a customer like the ones from the mockup designer.
+Drawing design by hand can be the fastest way, especially if you are experienced in mock-up creation, but for a customer, output of the mock-up designer is probably more suitable.

-### Technology selection based on mockups and requirements
+### Package tool selection based on mock-ups and requirements

-With the mockup design and the requirements at hand, you can decide which technology, i.e. package (tool), you will use.
-You can work with package providing simple predefined template, or you can more utilise the template, etc.
+With the mock-up design and the requirements at hand, you can decide which package tool, you will use.
+You can work with package providing simple predefined template, or you can use packages providing feancy styling of the app components, etc.

 Focusing on the R programming language, which is commonly used for the data analysis, there are packages for the graphical interface such as Shiny, BS4Dash, or ShinyMobile in the R universe.
 These frameworks provide a set of functions which allow you to create standalone web applications or embed them into R markdown documents.
 You can create application with graphical interface similar to the existing webpages (webpage applications), or if you are familiar with CSS styling and JS, there could be no difference!
 Below, a brief introduction of each is given.

 #### Shiny

 Shiny is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R markdown documents or build dashboards.
 You can also extend your Shiny apps with CSS themes, htmlwidgets, and JavaScript actions.
-You do not have to need any web development experience at all.
-Shiny includes built-in input widgets, which could be easily used with minimal syntax.
+You do not need any web development experience at all.
+Shiny includes built-in input widgets, which can be easily used with minimal syntax knowledge.

 For more information visit <https://shiny.rstudio.com/> .